Do we not see?

 Have we no room to breathe?

-Do we not know that seasons rule the flowering of each seed?
+Do we not know that seasons rule the flowering of the seeds?

-Have we not seen how every tender, leafy shoot
+Do we not see how every tender, leafy shoot

 Were we not told how every single tiny blade of grass

-Surrenders to the rains and winds and that come to pass?
+Surrenders to the rains and howling winds that come to pass?

-Did we not marvel as hatchlings chipped their eggs when good and ready?
+Have we not marvelled as hatchlings chipped their eggs when good and ready?

 Did we not then weep for worms who helped those chicks grow strong and steady?

-Did we pour blame upon the bird that flew too soon,
+Do we pour blame upon the bird who flies too soon,

-Did we deride the blade of grass that was squashed mercilessly down
+Do we deride the blade of grass squashed mercilessly down

-Did the blade cry or sulk or frown?
+Does the blade cry, or sulk, or frown?

-Did we applaud, then, the daisy that bloomed brightly toward the sun,
+Do we applaud, then, the daisy that blooms brightly toward the sun,

-While others dropped their petals, their days now all but done?
+while others drop their petals, their blooming days all done?

-Did we consider one of these events superior to the other?
+Do we label one of these events superior to the other?

-Did we rejoice at perceived success, while perceived death made us shudder?
+Do we applaud perceived success, while perceived death makes us shudder?

 Can we not admire and observe our very selves